To book John Humphrys please contact your JLA Agent.

-As anchor on the Today programme, John Humphrys is one of the most distinctive and influential voices on radio.
-Now in his sixth decade as a journalist, he has been described variously as ‘the most feared inquisitor in the land’ and ‘a unique figure in national life’.
+As anchor on Radio 4's flagship Today programme for over thirty years, John Humphrys built a reputation as one of the most distinctive, uncomprosiming and influential voices on radio.
+In a journalistic career stretching over six decades, he has been described variously as ‘the most feared inquisitor in the land’ and ‘a unique figure in national life’.
 Alongside grilling the great and the occasionally good, John is also the questioner of celebrities and public alike as host of the television institution, Mastermind.

 John was once the BBC’s youngest ever foreign correspondent.
 He set up bureaux in South Africa and the US, covering Nixon’s resignation and the birth of Zimbabwe.
-He went on to present the Nine O’Clock News and the flagship political discussion, On The Record.
-In over thirty years on the Today programme he has won many plaudits and awards, including Journalist of the Year, and the Sony Gold Medal for lifetime achievement.
+He went on to present the Nine O’Clock News and the weekly political discussion show On The Record.
+In thirty-two years on the Today programme, its longest-serving presenter, he won many plaudits and awards, including Journalist of the Year, and the Sony Gold Medal for lifetime achievement.

 Outside his broadcasting career, John has published numerous columns and books covering everything from social change to God to how not to build a house in Greece.
 In Devil’s Advocate, he looked at the social climate and future scenarios for the nation’s growth.
 The Great Food Gamble stemmed from his interest in organic farming.
+Whlist A Day Like Today explores his life from working class Cardiff to covering some of the biggest events in modern history.
 He also writes extensively on another subject very close to his heart - the misuse and abuse of the English language.

 John is a highly experienced conference chair.
 He also offers audiences the chance to turn the tables and quiz him as part of his after dinner speech, in which he might also reveal how the Queen has repeatedly declined his requests for an interview.